-Step by Step How to Build a She Shed – My Experience
+Step by Step How to Build a STUDIO – My Experience

-Whether you call it a “She Shed”, art studio, writing retreat, home office, or potting shed; building that special place takes some thought and planning.
-Here’s what I learned when I built my very own She Shed.
+Building that special place takes some thought and planning.
+Here’s what I learned when I built my very own studio.

-I built a She Shed that I use as an art studio in about a month (with lots of help), using mostly reclaimed material.
+I built a studio in about a month (with lots of help), using mostly reclaimed material.
 I wanted a quiet space with lots of light, tucked behind another building on our property in Jackson Hole, Wyoming for privacy.
 It’s my dream studio.

 Inside my She Shed – my art studio!

-Do some Research and Dream a little before you build your She Shed
+Do some Research and Dream a little before you build your Studio

 My sketch helped me visualize the studio and figure out how tall I wanted the building to be.
 I didn’t need 8′ walls.
 I decided to make the walls 6 1/2 feet tall.
 I’m 5’9″ so that’s plenty tall, plus the vaulted ceiling.
 A small building like this would have looked, and felt, out of proportion with 8′ tall walls in my opinion.